KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20 pt. 2.md

 			- Mark: "I'll be in touch, you'd do well to forget her and all of mess this entirely."
 				- Party leaves facility with Peacekeepers that stopped the fighting.
 Who will ask what they were doing
 					- Fades to black, end credit song
+	- **Scene goes black, cuts to party talking with Mark near his car**
+		- Mark: Nick of time, minutes before you would have found my tracks
+			- Response
+		- Mark: We might've just missed each other.
+Maybe I was hoping for that I don't know...
+I am needed for the Seelie Court, or so I am told
+			- response
+		- Mark: I need time to think things through.
+Lots of things, lots of time
+			- response
+		- Mark: I did drag you out here for a reason...
+I can't sleep, trying to break things down.
+Keep asking myself and..
+I am not sure, maybe you do.
+Daliah, up there in the Astral Plane port, raised you on the call but not me, why?
+			- response
+		- Mark: "was ordered to hunt her but helped her instead.
+Want proof of loyalty, no better proof then that" (or other response)
+			- response
+		- Mark: "contact would have been unwise, so... impossible.
+Played the role I had to"
+			- response
+		- Mark: "Well as I saw it I thought I was protecting her" or different response
+			- response
+		- Mark: "Time for me to head out.
+And honestly,  appreciated the talk."
+		- Mark: "Await contact, I'll ring you when the cure is ready"
 - **END OF ACT 2**

 ###### **If Side With Mark**